 - All references to calendar shall refer to the calendar of the member school where the alternative instruction student is participating.

-6. Alternative School Student's Local District: The local district of an alternatively educated student (i.e. home schooled) shall be the district in which the parent or guardian filed the Certificate of Excuse (13-27-7).
+- Alternative School Student's Local District: The local district of an alternatively educated student (i.e. home schooled) shall be the district in which the parent or guardian filed the Certificate of Excuse (13-27-7).
 This certificate, once filed in the district of residence (13-28-9), shall establish their district of residency for athletic eligibility pursuant to the local school district policy.

-7. The student may transfer their eligibility one time to another member school.
+- The student may transfer their eligibility one time to another member school.
 If this occurs at the beginning of the school year, the student would become eligible immediately.
 If the transfer occurs after the first day of school, the student would become eligible following 45 school days.
 NOTE: This would be consistent with the current by-law applicable to open enrollment students.

-8. A student who leaves an accredited school for any reason to enter an alternative instruction program, shall be ineligible for interscholastic competition for a period of one year, beginning on the date the student enters the alternative instruction program.
+- A student who leaves an accredited school during the course of the school year for any reason to enter an alternative instruction program, shall be ineligible for interscholastic competition for a period of one year, beginning on the date the student enters the alternative instruction program.

-, Executive Director, South Dakota High School Activities Association,
+For more information on Interscholastic Activities, contact Daniel Swartos, Executive Director, South Dakota High School Activities Association,